🔣 Block States

 default: y

-In the second step, we need to configure the possible visual appearances for the custom block.
-For example, a log block requires three orientations, so we need to assign three vanilla states as its visual representations.
+In the second step, we need to configure the possible visual appearances of the custom block.
+For example, a log block requires three orientations, so we need to specify three vanilla block states as its visual representations.

 blocks: